Computer-Vision-Enabled Worker Video Analysis for Motion Amount Quantification: Introduction

-The rest of this paper is organized as follows.
-Section 2 will review state-of-the-art literature on worker behavioral analysis and data-science methods adopted in this field.
-Section 3 will provide the experimental designs and data collection procedure.
-Section 4 will elaborate on the technical details of the proposed framework.
-Section 5 will present the results and discuss new findings.
-Section 6 will wrap up the paper with concluding remarks and future directions.
+The remainder of this paper is organized as follows.
+Section 2 reviews state-of-the-art literature on worker behavioral analysis and data science methods in this field.
+Section 3 describes the experimental designs and data collection process.
+Section 4 details the technical aspects of the proposed framework.
+Section 5 presents the results, and Section 6 discusses the findings.
+Finally, Section 7 concludes the paper with a summary and future directions.